• As low as $1,112/Night

 Wortham House is surrounded by award winning gardens published in multiple magazines and books.
 It has been most freshly recognized by the Smithsonian Archives of American Gardens and the Garden Conservatory of America's Finest twenty-five gardens in the U.S. Space in the garden is available for dining.
 Off street parking for 2-3 cars is incorporated in the garden.

 We do not allow family pets, kids under the age of 18, or cooking on premise.
-Although your breakfast is included in your rate.
+Although your breakfast is supplied in your rate.
 The entire property is non-smoking, including the driveway and garden.
 Multiple level changes in the old building and the garden make it unsuitable for those who are unsteady on their feet.
-Also, no rollaway beds supplied.
+Also, no rollaway beds included.

 City of Charleston operation permit (required on website) - Residential STR-OP2019-00668